knexator/blog/_time_genres/spicy-undo.md

 had and always will have the same position:
 ![Immutable](/assets/img/spicy-undo-immutable.gif){: .mx-auto.d-block :}
 "Wait", you might say, "that object is clearly moving!".
 Well, from our privileged outside-the-game perspective it is, but not in the in-game
 universe: take a screenshot of that gif and you'll have a stationary object's full timeline.
-With this view, moving the object means creating a whole new timeline: not only is the object over there now, it has always been over there for the in-game world inhabitants.
+In other words, moving the object means creating a whole new timeline: not only is the object over there now, it has always been over there for the in-game world inhabitants.
 The undo machine isn't actually a machine for undoing history: it's a machine for travelling to alternate timelines in which the immutable objects are (and have been, and will be) in a different state.